 To make sure that we have no access to your private key, you will need to generate it on your end, and use it to create a certificate signing request to give to Spacelift.
 We'll generate a certificate for you, so that workers can use it to authenticate with the Spacelift backend.
 The following command will generate the key and CSR:

-spacelift.key file in a secure place.
-You’ll need it later, when launching workers in you worker pool.
+spacelift.key file (private key) in a secure location.
+You’ll need it later, when launching workers in your worker pool.

 spacelift.csr file in the worker pool creation form.
-In response, you’ll receive a Spacelift token.
-It contains configuration for your worker pool launchers, as well as the certificate we generated for you based on the certificate signing request.
+After creation of the worker pool, you’ll receive a Spacelift token.
+This token contains configuration for your worker pool launchers, as well as the certificate we generated for you based on the certificate signing request.

 The launcher binary is available here.
 In order to work, it expects to be able to write to the local Docker socket.
 Unless you're using a Docker-based container scheduler like Kubernetes or ECS, please make sure that Docker is installed.